New Mills School

-New Mills School & Sixth Form is a comprehensive school in the town of New Mills, in the north west of Derbyshire.
+New Mills School is a comprehensive school in the town of New Mills, in the north west of Derbyshire.

 Admissions

 The school teaches pupils from Year 7 to Year 11.
 The school was given its title as Business and Enterprise College in 2005 and this status was renewed in 2009.

 The school's main feeder primary schools are New Mills, Newtown, St George's, Thornsett, Hayfield, Hague Bar and St Mary's.

 History

 Grammar school

 The school was opened in 1912 as the New Mills Grammar School and celebrated its 100th birthday in 2012.
 It had around 500 boys and girls in the early 1960s, then 600 by 1964 and 700 by 1969, with a sixth form of 200.
 The school was designed by George H. Widdows, the Chief Architect of Derbyshire County Council, described as "a leading designer of schools in the early C20 and an exponent of advanced ideas on school planning and hygiene", and is a Grade II listed building.